kneron/document_center/docs/toolchain/manual.md

 ### 3.1.7 ONNX Editor

 KL520/KL720 NPU supports most of the compute extensive OPs, such as Conv, BatchNormalization, Fully Connect/GEMM, in order to speed up the model inference run time.
 On the other hand, there are some OPs that KL520 NPU cannot support well, such as `Softmax` or `Sigmod`.
 However, these OPs usually are not compute extensive and they are better to execute in CPU.
-Therefore, Kneron provides python APIs which help user modify the model so that KL520 NPU can runthe model more efficiently.
+Therefore, Kneron provides python APIs which help user modify the model so that KL520 NPU can run the model more efficiently.

 You can find the detailed description of this tool from [Toolchain Python API](http://doc.kneron.com/docs/toolchain/python_api/) for the python API and [ONNX Converter](http://doc.kneron.com/docs/toolchain/converters/) for the command usage.